Medical flexible spending arrangement

 On this page

+You are eligible if you meet criteria listed in Washington Administrative Code (WAC) 182-31-040.
 Generally, the Medical Flexible Spending Arrangement (FSA) is available to SEBB employees who are expected to work at least 630 hours during the school year.

-Employees hired mid-year may also be eligible for a Medical FSA if they are expected to work at least 17.5 hours a week for six of the last eight weeks of the school year, and are expected to work 630 hours the next school year.
+School employees hired mid-year may also be eligible for a Medical FSA if they are expected to work at least 17.5 hours a week for six of the last eight weeks of the school year, and are expected to work 630 hours the next school year.

 You must enroll in a Medical FSA for each plan year you want to participate because your enrollment does not automatically continue year to year.
 If you want to enroll, make sure to elect this benefit again during each SEBB Program annual open enrollment.